ListsOpinionHiT Classics

 The podcast superstar’s impact on the culture may dwarf everyone on this list.

 We all know his curious career arc, from sitcom sidekick to podcasting icon.
-It’s how he’s doubled down on a core principle of his show’s early days, giving voice to those canceled by mainstream media forces, that matters.
+It’s how he gives voice to those canceled by mainstream media forces that matter.

 That, plus his eagerness to shred false media narratives from his apolitical perch, finds him atop the comedy heap.